OUTSOURCE - Managing outsourced orders

 Inside the OPO is a button ‘Send printed product’:

-This is an internal reference section only, where you can record detail such as the courier used for the delivery to the supplier and their connote reference:
+This is an internal reference section only, where you can record detail such as; the courier used for the delivery to the supplier and the connote reference:

 Purchase Order Approvals

-When a user has a PO approval limit set against them via the below user setting:
+When a PO approval limit is set on a user via the user setting 'Purchase Order Auto-Approval Limit:

-When they generate a PO over their approval value, they will see a ‘Request Approval’ button in place of a ‘Save’ button:
+When they generate a PO over their approval value, a ‘Request Approval’ button will replace the ‘Save’ button in the OPO modal:

-They can still generate the OPO, but the status will default to ‘Awaiting Approval’:
+The OPO can still be created but the status will default to ‘Awaiting Approval’:

 The order will show on the Outsource board under the ‘Awaiting Approval’ status and filter:

-A user with no approval limits can then open the order and click ‘Approve’:
+A user with no approval limit and the 'Purchase Approver' role can open the order from the board and click ‘Approve’ to move it to the next status:

 This will update the OPO status to ‘PO Created’: